EpsilonSolutions/netscaler-command-reference/docs/network/rnat6/rnat6.md

 <b>natIP6</b>
 IP address, or multiple addresses, to be unbound from the RNAT6rule.
 (If using the CLI, use spaces to separate multiple addresses.)

+<b>ownerGroup</b>
+The owner node group in a Cluster for this rnat rule.
+Default value: DEFAULT_NG